theta360developers/plugin-guide/docs/setup.md

 This section will walk you through the steps to setup your RICOH THETA V development environment, including Android SDK installation, downloading Android Studio, and importing the Ricoh Plugin SDK and Updating the Android Build System.

-This community guide has been tested with the Android SDK 3.0.1 and 3.1.1 on Windows 10 (1709) 64bit and Ubuntu 17.10.
-The process is similar on Mac OS X.
+This community guide has been tested with the Android SDK 3.0.1 and 3.1.1 on Windows 10 (1709) 64bit, Ubuntu 17.10, and macOS High Sierra Version 10.13.4.

 ### Download Android Studio